-Inflexibility may give pupils with autism problems in multitaskingAugust 15th, 2011 in Psychology & Psychiatry /
+Inflexibility may give pupils with autism problems in multitaskingAugust 15, 2011 in Medicine & Health / Psychology & Psychiatry

 Young people with autism may find it difficult to multitask because they stick rigidly to tasks in the order they are given to them, according to research led by an academic at the University of Strathclyde.

 The study also found that difficulty with 'prospective memory'- remembering to carry out their intentions- may contribute to the challenges they face.

 The researchers presented the pupils with a series of tasks, such as collecting and delivering a book and making a cup of hot chocolate, to be carried out within a time limit of eight minutes.
 These activities were carried out in a computer-generated virtual environment.

 They found that the pupils did not appear to deviate from the order in which the tasks were listed, although doing so could have saved them time.
 They also broke several rules for the tasks, notably only being allowed to go up one staircase and down another.

 An equal number of pupils with and without autism spectrum disorders (ASD) took part in the study.
 The researchers will be exploring further the causes of the pupils' problems with multitasking, in areas such as planning, memory, time pressure and inhibitory control.